 Precluded course.
-When a course's curriculum overlaps another to the extent that a studentswould duplicate learning if they completed both courses.
+An AU course whose curriculum overlaps another course to the extent that students would be duplicating course work if they complete both courses.
+Precluded courses are usually the result of course revision, course renumbering, or cross-listing.

 Students cannot receive credit for both courses.